-- National Suicide Prevention Hotline: If you’re thinking about suicide, are worried about a friend or loved one, or would like emotional support, the Lifeline network is available 24/7 across the United States.
-1-800-273-8255
+- 988 Suicide and Crisis Lifeline: If you're thinking about suicide, are worried about a friend or loved one, or would like emotional support, call or text 988 for 24/7 access to trained crisis counselors.

 - The Middle Tennessee Crisis Call Center – 24/7 United Way Help Hotline 615-244-7444

-Work/Life Connections-EAP – Aiding the Vanderbilt employee community with short-term counseling, coaching, and other services as the internal Employee Assistance Provider for Vanderbilt University and Vanderbilt University Medical Center faculty and staff including the Faculty and Physician Wellness; the Nurse Wellness the Postdoc Wellness and the Employee Assistance Programs.
+Work/Life Connections-EAP – Aiding the Vanderbilt University Medical Center employee community with short-term counseling, coaching, and other services as the internal Employee Assistance Provider for Vanderbilt University Medical Center faculty and staff including the Faculty and Physician Wellness, the Nurse Wellness, and the Employee Assistance Programs.